greghendershott/pdb/README.md

 here takes ~ 1.5X to 2X the time, due to db writing/reading overhead.
 Also things that could be accessed directly via Emacs text properties would now need to be commands to the back end.

-Also it would mean storing much more in the db (for example mouse-over text and tail call info) than the current WIP example does.

 OTOH it might be a way to contribute toward a "streaming" check-syntax, that could handle the extremely large source file